-"Extraordinary demand levels in the Food pillar in March and April resulted in strong sales in FY20.
-Importantly, the underlying sales trajectory of Supermarkets wholesale sales (ex-tobacco) continued to strengthen in 2H20, with sales growth delivered for the first time since FY12, even excluding the spike in sales due to COVID-19 restrictions.
-This confirms that our strategic initiatives focused on improving the competitiveness of our retailer network are delivering positive results.
+Extraordinary demand in the Food pillar in March and April drove strong sales in FY20.
+Importantly, the underlying sales trajectory of Supermarkets wholesale sales (ex-tobacco) continued to strengthen during the year, with sales growth delivered for the first time since FY12, even excluding the spike in sales in the last two months of the year due to COVID-19 restrictions.

-"Pleasingly, the success of our strategic initiatives together with a shift to more local neighbourhood shopping during COVID-19 has resulted in market share gains for the IGA network.
+The success of our strategic initiatives to further improve the competitiveness of our retailer network, together with a shift to more local neighbourhood shopping during COVID-19 restrictions, resulted in market share gains for the IGA network.